 Helping to ensure the format’s continued adoption, Audinate, the developer of Dante, has introduced its Dante Domain Manager and the Dante Broadway chip.

 Dante can be found in everything from microphones and speakers to amplifiers and mixing consoles.
-As of 2016, 159 companies brought to market more than 950 Dante-enabled products.
+As of 2016, over 159 companies (and counting!) have brought to market more than 950 Dante-enabled products.

 Class D Amplifiers & DSPs Diversify the Loudspeaker Market